DolbyLaboratories/audio-code-demo/README.md

     jupyter notebook AudioDemo.ipynb
     ```

 1. Run the notebook.
-I find it best to run one cell at a time, with `Shift + Enter`
+May be best to run one cell at a time, with `Shift + Enter`
 1. Play around!
 Try editing and running the code cells to play with audio in your own way.

+## Contact
+Questions or suggestions?
+Email cvasc@dolby.com, or submit an Issue or Pull Request.